exactasmache/RSAinstances/README.md

 <node k>    <node l>
 ...
 ```
-Most of the instances belong to capacitated networks and we got the data.
-In those cases the weight of each edge is added when is defined.
+Most of the instances belong to capacitated networks and we were able to obtain that data.
+In those cases, the weight of each edge is added when it is defined.
 ```
 <node i>    <node j>    <weight ij>
 ```

+### Generated Instance
 As well as the problem is stated over directed graphs and due to the way in which the networks are made we asume all the links have both senses.

-The instance file also starts with a header explaining the format briefly.
-Then it has the amount of slots available for each edge and the number of the requested demands.
+The instance file also begins with a header that briefly explains the format.
+The version of this software and the used seed are shown there.
+The number of slots available for each edge and the number of demands requested are shown below followed by the list of demands.
 ```
 # Comment
 S     |D|